PickNikRobotics/beta_moveit_website/services/custom-development.md

             <div class="col-12 col-lg-6">
                 <h1>Strategic<br/> Development</h1>
                 <p>
                     PickNik's mission is to reduce development time and costs for your robotic applications.
+We write robotics software with you or for you.
                 </p>
             </div>
             <div class="col-12 col-lg-6">